RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-Installation-Instructions.md

 If you want to run the graphical components of the Proxmark3 client, you need to install a X Server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/) or [Xming](https://sourceforge.net/projects/xming/) and launch it, e.g. by executing XLaunch.

+## Window terminal Installation
+Microsoft has recent released a new terminal for their OS.
+It is much better experience than old `cmd.exe` so we strongly recommend installing it.
+It is also open sourced, ref [terminal](https://github.com/microsoft/terminal).
+You can download and install from here: [windows terminal](https://aka.ms/terminal)

 ## Dependencies

-Enter WSL prompt (`wsl`) and from there, follow the [Linux Installation Instructions](/doc/md/Installation_Instructions/Linux-Installation-Instructions.md) for Ubuntu, summarized here below:
+Enter WSL prompt (`wsl` or `start windows terminal`)  and from there, follow the [Linux Installation Instructions](/doc/md/Installation_Instructions/Linux-Installation-Instructions.md) for Ubuntu, summarized here below:

 Make sure your WSL guest OS is up-to-date first
 ```sh